Last Updated on February 17, 2025 by Sammie

 Location: Quartier Des Spectacles

 They believe bad coffee needs to be a thing of the past.
 This specialty coffee roasting company has its door open to patrons in multiple locations across the city.
-Café Saint Henri Micro-Torrefacteur gained its reputation by purchasing its beans directly from the source.
-This Montreal coffee roaster gives customers the option to choose between multiple perfectly roasted beans to pair alongside some ridiculously beautiful and delicious artisanal doughnuts.
+CafĂ© Saint Henri Micro-Torrefacteur gained its reputation by purchasing its beans directly from the source.
+They believe sourcing the best beans and roasting techniques wouldn’t go far without the expertise of baristas to teach consumers at the handoff.
+That’s why their Montreal roasting center has a mini state-of-the-art laboratory for training purposes.
+Besides well-roasted beans, this Montreal coffee roaster gives customers the option to pair their cup of love with some ridiculously beautiful and delicious artisanal doughnuts.
 Did I mention they have a twice-baked croissant?
 My mouth is already watering.
+CafĂ© Saint Henri Micro-Torrefacteur offers up its beans at its multiple locations around the Montreal area as well as Pikolo Espresso Bar.

 Location: Latin Quartier